CynthiaWelinga/CynthiaWelinga/README.md

 # Cynthia Welinga

-### Hi there👋
+### Welcome!👋

-I'm Cynthia!
-Welcome to my digital coding playground.
+Hi🤓, I'm Cynthia!
+This is my digital playground.
 I'm learning about making contributions to open-source, creating impactful technology, and building a digital community.
-I am a software engineer at Morgan Stanley, a Blogger and a writer and contribuitor at Columbia CORE.
+I am a software engineer at Morgan Stanley, a Blogger and a Writer and contribuitor at Columbia CORE.
+I write about data privacy, big data and technoculture.
-Interested in collaborating/getting to know me?
-Send me a message

-Additionally:
+### status:
 - 🌱 I’m currently learning Flutter
 - 📫 How to reach me: cyndyamina@gmail.com
 - 😄 Pronouns: she/her

+### blog posts:
+- <a href="https://cynthiawelinga.com/218-2/">Government Surveillance in the Age of Protests</a>

 💌 Sign up for my <a href="https://cynthiawelinga.com/subscribe/">newsletter</a>